 Falguni’s warm, nurturing manner, her completely non-judgemental attitude and her unique ability to be able to look at different perspectives effortlessly make sessions with her a treat.
 And make her a healer-therapist who’s hard to come by.
 A rare gem.” – L.D., Mumbai, India

-EFT allows us to release and transform uncomfortable feelings like anger, hurt, guilt, fear or grief which may be affecting our daily lives.
-Using this technique helps to become aware of the negative thoughts and beliefs behind our emotional experiences, so we can change them to more helpful ones.
+EFT operates on the premise that no matter what part of your life needs to change for the better, there are unresolved emotional issues in the way.
+Tapping as we verbalise the problem allows an acknowledgement, flow and release of uncomfortable feelings like anger, hurt, guilt, fear or grief which may be negatively affecting our daily lives.
+Using this technique helps us to become aware of the negative thoughts and beliefs behind our emotional experiences, so we can change them to more helpful ones.

 EFT helps with emotional as well as physical pain.
 Unresolved negative experiences reside as triggers and disruptions in our mind and body.
-The physical symptoms we feel from those disruptions (for example, tightening of chest, clenched stomach, heart racing, etc), become attached to the memory of that experience and affect the way we see the world, until we clear that disruption.
-Properly applied, EFT balances our autonomic nervous system and realigns our neural pathways; this disconnects the physical discomfort that we attach to negative feelings and memories, which often helps to remove the original symptoms.
+The physical symptoms we feel from those disruptions (for example, tight chest, clenched stomach, racing heart, etc), become attached to the memory of that experience and affect the way we see the world until we clear that disruption.
+Properly applied, EFT balances our autonomic nervous system and realigns our neural pathways; this disconnects the physical discomfort that we attach to negative feelings and memories, which often helps to remove the physical symptoms.

-EFT has yielded remarkable results for relieving emotional and physical distress, and often works when nothing else will.
-Since it does not involve drugs or other medical interventions, it is different from conventional medical approaches, and is beginning to gain wider and wider recognition within the mainstream medical community.
+EFT has yielded remarkable results for relieving emotional as well as physical distress and often works when nothing else will.
+Since it does not involve drugs or other medical interventions, it is different from conventional medical approaches.
+EFT continues to gain a wider recognition within the mainstream psychotherapy and medical community.

 Watch Professor Tony Stewart, a specialist in public health, talking about EFT on BBC News: